 It turns out that Jesus had a favorite creed of His own!
 It was pretty straightforward really.
 “Hear O Israel, the LORD your God is one LORD!”
-(Deuteronomy 6:4) This is the ancient Jewish Shema and it was deeply upsetting to proponents of the trinity who preferred, “The Lord your God is Three and One”.
+(Deuteronomy 6:4) This is the ancient Jewish Shema and it was deeply upsetting to proponents of the trinity who prefer, “The Lord your God is Three and One”.
 In spite of all the church councils over the centuries no one has quite figured out a way to get rid of that pesky old Shema once and for all.
-Notwithstanding the decisions of church councils and human governments throughout history Jesus was (and is) committed to the truth of the Shema.
+Notwithstanding the decisions of church councils and human governments throughout history, Jesus was (and is) committed to the truth of the Shema.

-Jesus’ Personal Creed Was Banned
+Jesus’ Personal Creed Was Outlawed by Rome!

 PS: I suppose Justinian’s prohibition against the Shema made a lot of sense to the emperor and to the trinitarian bishops who ruled the state church.
 It doesn’t make much sense to the rest of us though.
 Now that you know this interesting bit of history why not share it with your friends?
 They should know about it too.
 Thanks and God Bless.